 When you ask most people this question, they respond with truthful.
 Your job is to do both.

 You are not kind when you hold back from others information that could be harming their success.

 For example, wouldn't you like to know that others see you as divisive and rude ... when you see yourself as a person who challenges and generates discussions.

 Or as a dithering marshmallow ... when you see yourself as someone who goes along to support team unity?

 Wouldn't you want to know that this perception is putting the brakes on your career?

-Remember though, when working with difficult people ... the only person you can change is YOU.
-So if they don't want to change there is little you can do about it -- other than invite them to work elsewhere!
+Remember this when working with difficult people: the only person you can change is YOU.
+So if they don't want to change, there is little you can do about it -- other than invite them to work elsewhere!

 If someone shows a pattern of not meeting expectations then it is important that you follow the processes your organization uses to handle poor performers and manage someone out of your business.